krishnagopika/Pretraining/002-Programming-Fundamentals.md

 The naming convention for functions and methods is the camel case.
 ### Class

 A class is a template of methods and variables.
 The naming convention for the class is Pascal’s case.
-Every letter in the name is capitalized.
+Every first letter of a word is capitalized.

 ### Operators